Download & Other Tools

 - How Children Are Faring

-In 2012, more than one-third of California households (36%) included children, similar to previous years.
-About two-thirds (67%) of California children lived in households headed by married couples of the opposite sex in 2012; the remaining percentage lived in households headed by single women (19%), single men (5%), unmarried couples of the opposite sex (9%), and married or unmarried same-sex couples (0.3%).
+In 2014, more than one-third of California households (36%) included children, similar to previous years.
+About two-thirds (67%) of California children lived in households headed by married couples of the opposite sex in 2014; the remaining percentage lived in households headed by single women (19%), single men (5%), unmarried couples of the opposite sex (9%), and married or unmarried same-sex couples (0.2%).
 Family structure varies by race/ethnicity.
-In 2008-12, an estimated 11% of Asian/Pacific Islander children in California lived in households headed by single women, while the same was true for about 50% of African American children.
-In 2012, an estimated 3% of California’s children lived in the care of grandparents, similar to previous years, but percentages vary widely by county.
+In 2010-14, an estimated 10% of Asian/Pacific Islander children in California lived in households headed by single women, while the same was true for about 49% of African American/black children.
+In 2014, an estimated 3% of California's children lived in the care of grandparents, similar to previous years, but percentages vary by county.

 - Policy Implications

-Family provides the essential safety net for children, and public policy can help support and reinforce that safety net for the good of the family, and for society at large.
-In California, about two-thirds of households with children are headed by married couples, while 24% live in households headed by a single parent (1).
+Family provides an essential safety net for children, and public policy can help support and reinforce that safety net for the good of the family, and for society at large.
+In California, about two-thirds of households with children are headed by married couples, while 23% of children live in households headed by a single parent (1).
 Children can thrive in any type of family structure.
 However, research shows that single-parent households tend to be less financially secure or stable than those with married parents (2, 3).

 A small percentage of children are raised by other caregivers, such as grandparents, who often need information, financial and emotional support, and authority to nurture, feed, house, and educate the children in their care (4).
 Some children are raised in households headed by same-sex couples; while research shows that these children do as well as children of heterosexual couples, they can face discrimination (5, 6).